sol archer

 Full Article here: a memory of elephants

 A Memory of Elephants is an article taking a critical look through ekphrasis at the cultural archive from the Dutch West Indies company colony in Brazil, and the myth of tolerance.
-About museums inscribing and re-inscribing racialised hierarchies from colonial fantasy and about the haunting of social and ecological imagination by fantasies of total violence, beautified by landscape; about buying reputations; sonic experiences in museums; the silencing of the world; and the invention of nature.
-About transmitting phantasms; the invention of the tropics; about the museum as the site of capture par excellence.
+About museums inscribing and re-inscribing racialised hierarchies from colonial fantasy and about the haunting of the social and ecological imagination by fantasies of total violence, beautified by landscape; about buying reputations; sonic experiences in museums; the silencing of the world; and the invention of nature.
+About transmitting phantasms; the construction of the tropics as a tool for building Europe; about the museum as the site of capture par excellence.
 About painting, Frans Post, Mauricio de Nassau, Albert Eckhout, and centuries of culture washing.
-It’s about finding elephants where I least expect them.

 It’s about the conjuring up of whiteness and the inertia of its conservation.